cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 When a function being called is declared `inline`, options set at the module level are replaced with options effective at the call site.
 Options set locally for the function declaration (by a `#setlocal` directive preceding the function declaration) are preserved.

 Functions not explicitly declared `inline` are always compiled using the options effective in the module containing the function declaration, or by the `#setlocal` directive preceding the function declaration.
-This is the case even when the function gets inlined later on either because it is called just once, or by the Function Inlining optimization.
+This is the case even when the function gets inlined later on either because it is called just once or by the Function Inlining optimization.

 ## Semantic stability